KarenJ4202/KJ-HelloWorld/README.md

 # hello-world
-This is my first repository
+This is my first repository.
+Hello!
+My name is Kaiwen Jiang, I also use name as KarenJ or KarenJ4202.
-Hello guys.
-This is KarenJ here.
-Birmingham today has a beautiful sunset.